TRAINING GRANTS

 Sevi Djalilova, BS

-Tara Thiemann is an associate professor in the Biological Sciences Center at the University of the Pacific.
-The Thiemann lab focuses on the biology of arthropod vectors that transmit pathogens to humans and other animals.
+Dr. Tara Thiemann is an associate professor in the Biological Sciences Center at the University of the Pacific.
+The Thiemann Lab focuses on the biology of arthropod vectors that transmit pathogens to humans and other animals.
 Current projects include characterizing the mechanisms for insecticide resistance in Culex tarsalis, an important vector of West Nile virus.
 Additional projects are focused on determining which species of mosquito are important in the transmission of dog heartworm in Northern California and on evaluating the blood feeding patterns of various vector species throughout the state.

 "Strengthening vector management in the US Affiliated Pacific Islands"